 -

-Continue reading →: Explore the World War II POW Camp in Hearne, TexasDid you know that Texas had more POW camps than any other state?
-Remnants of one of the camps can be seen in the town of Hearne.
-You will find it located at 12424 Camp Hearne Rd., Hearne Texas 77859, off Highway 6 on Highway 485 West.
-In May of…
+Continue reading →: Discover the World War II POW Camp in Hearne, TexasDid you know that Texas had more World War II POW camps than any other state?
+Remnants of one of the camps – Camp Hearne WWII Historic Site and Exhibit – can be found in the town of Hearne.
+In May of 1943, the Afrika Korps surrendered.
+Over 50,000 men were sent…

 -